kivy/kivy/doc/sources/guide/inputs.rst

 Swipes, pinches and long presses may well originate from outside of the widget that wants to know about them and react to them.

-In order to provide the maximimum flexibility, Kivy dispatches the events to all the widgets and lets them decide how to react to them.
+In order to provide the maximum flexibility, Kivy dispatches the events to all the widgets and lets them decide how to react to them.
 If you only want to respond to touch events inside the widget, you simply check::